-Dow plunges 500 points as US-China brawl on trade
+Dow plunges more than 600 on worsening US-China trade brawl

-U.S. stocks tumbled on Friday with the Dow plunging 500 points as China announced retaliatory tariffs on some U.S. goods beginning as early as Sept.
-1 and President Trump threatened to further escalate the trade war.
+U.S. stocks plunged Friday, with the Dow Jones Industrial Average dropping more than 600 points as President Trump vowed to retaliate against China's fresh round of tariffs on some U.S. goods beginning as early as Sept.
+1.

 Continue Reading Below

+The sell-off -- which at one point saw the blue-chip Dow down more than 700 points -- left all three major equity averages negative for the week.

 China will raise import tariffs between 5 to 10 percent on $75 billion worth of goods.
-The tariffs will be placed on more thn 5,000 U.S. products.
+The tariffs will be placed on more than 5,000 U.S. products.

 |Ticker